 Score explanation: Respiratory health effects of climate change and air pollution are introduced in the lecture "Introduction to Planetary Health" in the introductory block in the 1st BA study year.
-In the 1st MA year, environmental exposure-related COPD is mentioned in a lecture in the thematic block "Respiration".
+The seminar "Planetary Health" in the 3rd BA year (thematic block "Healthy-sick-tumor") covers the effects of air quality and wildfire-associated pollutants as well as toxicological effects of mining hazard elements on airways.
+In the 1st MA year, the significance of climate change for COPD (exacerbation risk and environmental factors) is addressed in a lecture on COPD in the thematic block "Respiration".
+The lecture "Urban Public Health" in the 2nd MA year further covers global climate change related to different fields of impact of the built environment on health, such as indoor and outdoor air pollution.